Rakan bin Hithlain: Banishment to Serbia

 Rakan was imprisoned in Niš, Serbia, which belonged to the Ottomans.
-He may have been imprisoned in Istanbul, the capital of the Ottomans Empire, as a stop during his transfer west to Niš.
+He may have been imprisoned in Istanbul, the capital of the Ottoman Empire, as a stopover during his transfer west to Niš.
 Historians agree Rakan participated in the Serbian–Turkish War (1876–1878) in Niš.

 Ibn Firdous mentioned that the Ottomans appointed servants for Rakan including somebody who would make him coffee, among whom was Hamza al-Othmani.
 Hamza was an Ottoman officer responsible for Rakan; he treated him well, and a friendship developed between them.

 Duel with the Serbian knight

 During the imprisonment of Rakan, there was a battle between the Serbs and the Ottomans.
-The Serbs army contained a huge black-skinned knight, and between the two armies was a large hole that was reserved, and the Serbian knight was jumping on horseback to the opposite side of the Ottomans, killing the Ottomans for four days from the beginning of the battle.
+The Serbs' army contained a huge black-armored knight, and between the two armies was a large trench.
+The Serbian knight was jumping on horseback to the Ottomans' side, killing Ottomans for four days from the beginning of the battle.

-Rakan, following the battle from the roof of the prison, called Hamza to have inform the governor that he could kill the Serbian knight.
+Rakan, following the battle from the roof of the prison, called Hamza to have him inform the governor that he could kill the Serbian knight.
 Hamza informed the governor, but the governor refused as Rakan was thin and of short stature.
 The battle continued and the Serbian knight was wreaking havoc, so again Rakan sent to Hamza, who told the governor that Rakan still insisted on fighting the black knight.
 The governor met with Rakan and agreed to let him go into battle.
 Rakan chose and trained a horse, then defeated the Serbian knight.
 Ultimately, the Ottomans won the battle.

 There is disagreement over the character of the Serbian knight.
 Some sources mention that this knight was originally from Moscow and that he is known as the commander "Anatoly the Muscovite", or "a slave of the ceiling".